 The Ohio Advocate Network (OAN)

-Click Here for Important UPDATES for the Ohio Advocate Network (effective July 2022)
+Click here for an Important Notice regarding updates to Ohio Advocate Network policy & procedure (effective July 2025)

-Recognizing the need to publicly affirm the field of Victim Advocacy, establish ethical professional standards, and encourage continuing education and specialized training, a coalition of victim service providers representing numerous statewide advocacy organizations formed the Ohio Advocate Network in 1994 and developed a registration protocol to benefit Victim Advocates and Allied Professionals working to assist crime victims in the state of Ohio.
-Acquiring and retaining the OAN Registered Advocate credential attests that an individual has achieved a defined level of service experience and training in the victim assistance profession, and maintains a commitment to ethical standards of practice.
-OAN proudly served as the model for the National Advocate Credentialing Program (NACP), established in 2003.
+Recognizing the need to publicly affirm the field of Victim Advocacy, establish professional standards, and encourage continuing education & specialized training, a coalition of victim service providers representing numerous statewide advocacy organizations formed the Ohio Advocate Network in 1994 to develop a registration protocol benefitting Victim Advocates and Allied Professionals assisting crime victims in the state of Ohio.
+Acquiring and maintaining the OAN Registered Advocate credential attests that an individual has achieved a defined level of direct service experience and training in the victim assistance profession, and maintains a commitment to ethical standards of practice.
+OAN served as the model for the National Advocate Credentialing Program (NACP).

-The OAN Review Committee remains dedicated to professionalizing the field of victim advocacy and maintaining a best-practice approach for credentialing.
-Occasionally, it is necessary for the Committee to revise OAN policy, procedure, or the application documents.
-All updates are crafted with a continuing commitment to offer a credentialing process that is achievable, affordable, and meaningful.
-To ensure a smooth application process, it is important for all applicants to select and download the proper type of application prior to each submission, and thoroughly review the complete packet.
-Outdated application forms submitted for review will be declined.
+The Ohio Advocate Network has remained dedicated to professionalizing the field of victim advocacy and maintaining a best-practice approach for credentialing.
+Occasionally, it is necessary to revise OAN policy, procedure, or the application documents.
+Updates are crafted with an ongoing commitment to offer a credentialing process which is achievable, affordable, and meaningful.
+It is important for applicants to download the proper application packet prior to each submission and thoroughly review the application form and instructions.

-*Applications are accepted during the months of June and December*
+Applications are only accepted during June and December.

 OAN Application Packets